Who is in the Service and what support is offered?

 If you need to cancel an appointment with us, please do, and please give us as much notice as possible.
 If you don’t know you need to cancel until the day of your appointment, please still let us know.
 You can email your Practitioner directly, or contact our central office on 01524 592690 or firstname.lastname@example.org.

 In particular, for assessment appointments, we try to offer cancelled slots out to students who are still waiting, and we can still do this on the same day, so please always let us know if you need to cancel yours.
 If you’ve decided you no longer need the appointment or the Service currently, please let us know rather than not attending, as again we can offer the slot out to another student.

 I'm being bullied/harassed/stalked/the victim of hate crime/the victim of sexual misconduct, what can I do?

 If you are experiencing any of the above issues, or anything related, you can receive emotional and/or practical support from the University, depending on what you need.
-Please click here to find out more, including how to access this support.
+Please visit our dedicated support page to find out more, including how to access this support.

 I need/have been asked to get supporting evidence for mitigating/extenuating circumstances from the Service, is this possible?

 Our Service can only provide supporting evidence to a mitigating/extenuating circumstances request if you have had contact with us already, prior to the evidence being requested.
 If you are currently receiving support from another route or external agency (e.g. your GP or NHS services or equivalent) evidence can be provided by them.
-If you are not currently receiving support from another service, and have not contacted our Service before, please refer into our Service.
+If you are not currently receiving support from another service, and have not contacted our Service before, please self-refer.

 I’ve left care and am finding the University experience very different, is there any support I can get?

 Yes, the Transitions Team offers support to the University’s students who have just left care or have experience of care.
 Please visit our care leavers page to read more, including how to access this support.